People's Food Co-op has been in the Portland community since 1970.

 In subsequent years, People's sales per square foot continued to rise, and natural foods competitors began capturing more of the market.
 Since the permits for the 2001 expansion prevented the Co-op from expanding any more in its current, residential location, the Board and Collective Management began asking, "What's next?".

-In 2015, People's will celebrate its 45th anniversary, and there's so much to celebrate.
+There's so much to celebrate.
 It's also time for People's to evolve.
 The Board and Collective Management will be working together with People's Member-Ownership and wider communities to decide where to go next.